 However, it is commonly seen in, among others, loan agreements, guarantees, indentures, and franchise agreements.
 It is a fairly standard practice for lenders or guarantors to require that the borrowers appoint an agent for service of process in the loan or guarantee agreement.

-The main function of a registered agent is to be available to receive service of process at a location in the state.
+The main function of a registered agent is to be available to receive service of process.
 Service may be delivered in person by a process server or sheriff or, in some states, by certified mail, return receipt requested.
 (A few states allow additional methods of delivery.)

 A court can only make a ruling requiring a defendant in a lawsuit to take some action if the court has personal jurisdiction over the defendant.
 Valid service of process is required by the Due Process Clause of the U.S. Constitution in order for the court to have personal jurisdiction.